 You need to ask us to increase your cover within six months of the event happening.

-And the person covered must be under the age of 55.
-We'll work out a new premium for your cover, and you can then decide whether you want to go ahead with the increase.
+And the person covered must be under 55 at the time - if there are two people covered, both of them must be under 55.
+We'll work out a new premium for your cover, and you can decide whether you want to go ahead with the increase.